boris-yegorov-8/tispr.github.io/source/_posts/2015-07-22-blogging-with-octopress.markdown

 rake deploy
 ```

-However, if you know a cleaner way to resolve this issue, please share in comments.
+However, if you know a cleaner way to resolve this issue, please share in the comments.

 Happy blogging!